seba--/hygienic-transformations/README.md

     ```
     rascal> sNames = resolveNames(m);
     ```

+    A name graph is a set nodes and a mapping between nodes (the edges).
+You can click locations in the Rascal console to navigate to the referrenced source code and explore the name graph.

-4. As an optional step, we can calculate the name graph of the compiled program `p`, and then use the function `isCompiledHygienically` defined in `name::HygienicCorrectness` (of course before using it we need first import this module) to check whether the compilation is hygienic so as to decide whether we need call `nameFix`:
+4. As an optional step, we can calculate the name graph of the compiled program `p`, and then use the function `isCompiledHygienically` defined in `name::HygienicCorrectness` to verify that the compilation was indeed     unhygienic.

-    ```
+        rascal> import name::HygienicCorrectness;
         rascal> tNames = resolveNames(p);
-    rascal> import name::HygienicCorrectness;
-    rascal> isCompiledHygienically(sNames, tNames);
+        rascal> isCompiledHygienically(sNames, tNames); // returns false
-    ```

     Note that the name `resolveNames` is overloaded.
-For the sample SMSL program we chose, as the result of `isCompiledHygienically` suggests, compiling this sampe state machin is not hygienic.

 5. Now we can call `nameFix` on `p`.